rpyron/delim-SOM/README.md

 traits <- matrix()#Phenotypic data (e.g., morphometrics, behavior)
 ```

-You will also want baseline clustering estimates from the molecular data to guide label synchronization.
+You will also want baseline clustering estimates from the molecular data to guide cluster label synchronizing later on using the CLUMPP-like algorithm (Jakobson and Rosenberg 2007).
 To achieve this using the match.k() function (see below), you will need an object called 'a' with the specimens in rows (with rownames set to specimen IDs) and numerical data (e.g., alleles) in the columns.
 The 'a' object will be analyzed by the find.clusters() function from 'adegenet' (Jombart et al. 2008), described here: https://www.rdocumentation.org/packages/adegenet/versions/2.1.10/topics/find.clusters

 "find.clusters is a generic function with methods for the following types of objects: